RePAIRProject/fragment-restoration/UNET/Model_to_detect_3_classes_simplified_HSV_150epoch/Readme.md

 *The training stopped due to early stopping with patience of 10.

 Moreovr, predictions of this model over all test images are in the zip file.

+**So far this approach is the best one, reaching exactly 90% meanIOU.**